actsl/kiss_sdl/README.md

 with C:\\mingw32\\bin added to the PATH), which is a 32 bit version of MinGW-w64 .
 Other versions of MinGW should also work, but they are not tested.
 A 32 bit compiler also works with 64 bit Windows, but a 64 bit compiler cannot be used with 32 bit Windows.
-For compiling in C++, remove the -std=c89 compiler option, then comment the C compiler line, uncomment the C++ compiler line, and make.
-The C compilers are gcc and clang (when the extension is c), and the C++ compilers are g++ and clang++.

 It was also tested in the Visual Studio Community 2015.
 The project files for the Visual Studio are provided, but a similar changes to the library